ocp-power-automation/ocp4-playbooks-extras/playbooks/roles/ocp-compliance/README.md

 This playbook has two modules:
 Installation of the Compliance Operator and oc-compliance plugin.
-Running the end to end tests for Compliance operator with CIS profiles and oc-compliance plugin.
+Running the end to end tests for Compliance operator with CIS, PCI profiles and oc-compliance plugin.

 Requirements
 ------------